How to Stay Focused Like Crazy on Your Goals In 6 Easy Steps

 3. Dedicate time to work on your goals and use time management tools.

-I use the Pomodoro method to focus intensely on specific tasks for 25 minutes followed by a 5 minute break.
+One of many excellent time management techniques is Pomodoro.
+I use the Pomodoro method to focus intensely on specific tasks for 25 minutes followed by a 5-minute break.
 All you need is a timer with an alarm that is convenient and easy to use.
 Since most of my work is on my PC, I use a Chrome extension called Marinara.
 In fact, I’m using it right now as I write this article.
 I have 15 minutes left in this 25 minute period.

 - Block specific times to focus on goal tasks and use the pomodoro method to focus.